sandeep066/js-all-projects/router/RouterDataCodeSnippets.md

 ✅ Best for UI behavior control

-✅ Method 4 — Context / Redux (Global UI State)
+✅ Method 4 — Context / Redux

+(Global UI state)

 When to use

 Logged-in user UI

 Theme